monome/docs/norns/maiden.md

       --config string   use specific config file
       --debug           enable debug logging

-Use "maiden project [command] --help" for more information about a command.Have further usage questions?
+Use "maiden project [command] --help" for more information about a command.
+Have further usage questions?
 Visit the [norns: maiden](https://llllllll.co/t/norns-maiden/14052) topic on lines.
 ```